 Security officers are on the Flagship Campus 24 hours a day, seven (7) days a week, year-round.
 The Security Office is open during normal hours of operation and is located in Dalby Commons.
-Students can contact security to report suspicious behavior, theft, or in the event, someone's safety or security is being jeopardized.
+Students can contact security to report suspicious behavior, theft, or in the event that someone's safety or security is being jeopardized.
+We encourage students to report any concerning observation or incident to a security officer and/or a campus official.